What's in this guide?

 Currently, the licensing agreement only permits SPSS to be used for teaching and research purposes.
 If you need to use SPSS for any reason outside of teaching or research, please contact Information Services.

 Our tutorials reference a dataset called "sample" in many examples.
 If you'd like to download the sample dataset to work through the examples, choose one of the files below:

 For More Information

 This page is managed by Statistical Consulting.

-If you'd like to set up an appointment for consulting or request an in-class workshop, please see the statconsulting LibGuide.
+If you'd like to set up an appointment for consulting or request a workshop, please see the statconsulting LibGuide.